Neural-Systems-at-UIO/nutil/docs/Quantifier.rst

 **CustomRegion report**

-Reports with the output organised based on the customised regions defined in the CustomRegionsTemplate.xlsx.
-A default template is provided as part of the Nutil package and is used : per section and for the whole series
+Report with the output organised based on the customised regions defined in the CustomRegionsTemplate.xlsx.
+These are compilations of reference atlas regions and are either user defined ("custom") or the default regions that are inbuild in the Nutil software.
+For more information see the "Customised regions explained" section.
+A report is provided for the whole series (all sections combined) and per section.

 **Object report**

-List of all the objects in the whole series and per section.
+Report with a List of all the objects in the whole series and per section.
 By switching “ON” the “display object IDs in image file and reports” feature, a unique ID is assigned to each object in your dataset.
-These IDs are then displayed in the image files and in the object reports.
+These IDs are displayed in the image files and in the object reports to enable identification.
+Object reports are not generated with object splitting switched "ON".

 In each report, interpret the results as follows: